 Audiences didn’t know what to make of Harrison Ford’s brief part — by the time Apocalypse came out he had already become one of the most famous people on the planet with Star Wars.
 Helping bouoy the third act immensely is Dennis Hopper’s manic chatterbox of a photographer.
 It’s the role he was born to play, rattling off some of the best spaced-out dialogue ever: “You can’t go out into space, you know, without, like, you know, uh, with fractions!”

 Vittorio Storaro’s striking images maintain the film’s scary Wonderland vibe even when the story momentum grinds to a standstill.
-A 1979 article in American Cinematographer took a somewhat mocking attitude toward the Italian cameraman’s theories of colors having intrinsic psychological signatures.
+An article in American Cinematographer had taken a somewhat mocking attitude toward the Italian cameraman’s theories of colors having intrinsic psychological signatures.
 But it certainly worked for us, especially in the occasional near-psychedelic shot, such as the one of Captain Willard’s head rising out of the water, on his mission of assassination.

 In the long run I think Apocalypse Now has held up as no ‘realistic’ Vietnam war movie has.
 True, there aren’t that many.
 Cimino’s The Deer Hunter succeeded now and then but (for this viewer) sank into hollow sentiment at the finish.
 Coppola, Milius, Herr and Brando emphasize that war is just an obscenity pure and simple, the juncture of everything corrupt, hypocritical and savage about us imperfect humans.
 The war was indeed fought by young men who a year before were teenagers listening to Top-40 radio, ‘rock’n’rollers with one foot in their grave.’
 The Vietnamese civilians staring through the chain-link fence make the USO show seem even more vulgar and grotesque.
 This is the American culture we’re spreading around the world?